PyconUK/2016.pyconuk.org/content/home.md

 Hall](http://www.cardiffcityhall.com/), from Thursday 15th to Monday 19th
 September.

-We&rsquo;ll be putting on a programme of talks, workshops, and other events aimed at the whole Python community, from web developers to hardware engineers, from professionals to hobbyists.
-There will be an [education programme](/teachers/) for teachers, and an [expanded research programme](/research/) aimed at researchers from the humanities, arts and scientists.
+We&rsquo;ll be putting on a programme of talks, workshops and other events aimed at the whole Python community, from web developers to hardware engineers, from professionals to hobbyists.
+There will be an [education programme](/teachers/) for teachers and an [expanded research programme](/research/) aimed at researchers from the humanities, arts and scientists.

-We&rsquo;re a community&hyphen;led, volunteer&hyphen;run conference, and this
+We&rsquo;re a community&hyphen;led, volunteer&hyphen;run conference and this
 means we want you to be involved.
 If you&rsquo;d like to give a talk or run a workshop, please see our [Call For Proposals](/cfp/).
 We&rsquo;re particularly keen to hear from under&hyphen;represented groups and first&hyphen;time